 Our unwavering and relentless commitment to safety is visible in various ways throughout the district with vigilant staff, secure facilities and strong partnerships with law enforcement agencies.
 Here are some of our safety and security measures we take as a district to help keep students and staff safe:

 - Emergency Drills: Every month all schools perform emergency drills, which include fire/evacuation, lockdown, earthquake, shelter-in-place and safety-related.
-Any emergency plan is only as good as the ability of students and staff to execute it, which is why regular drills are paramount in our schools.

 - Security Cameras: Security cameras are installed at all of our schools.